 A major advantage of blunt-end cloning is that the desired insert does not require any restriction sites in the sequence.
-This makes blunt-end cloning extremely versatile, simplifies planning, and avoids unwanted, artificial sequence additions that might adversely affect some applications.
-Also, because the insert does not need to be prepared by restriction digestion, blunt-end cloning has the potential to be significantly faster.
+This makes blunt-end cloning versatile, simplifies planning, and minimizes unwanted, artificial sequence additions that might adversely affect some applications.
+Also, because the insert does not need to be prepared by restriction digestion, blunt-end cloning has the potential to be faster than other cloning methods.

 Preparing the vector.

-Alternatively, linearized plasmid can be prepared for blunt-end cloning by amplification with a high-fidelity polymerase and subsequent PCR using primers designed with their 5’ ends at the desired insertion site.
+Alternatively, linearized plasmid can be prepared for blunt-end cloning by PCR amplification with a high-fidelity polymerase and using primers designed with their 5’ ends at the desired insertion site.
 The linearized plasmid product appears as a distinct band on an agarose gel, compared to a smear produced by the supercoiled plasmid template, facilitating troubleshooting.
-The circular template plasmid is eliminated by digesting with DpnI, or a similar restriction enzyme, that cuts the methylated plasmid leaving the unmethylated PCR product
+The circular template plasmid is eliminated by digesting with DpnI, or a similar restriction enzyme, that cuts the methylated plasmid leaving the unmethylated PCR product.

 The plasmid is typically dephosphorylated for ligation and amplification methods.
 However, it is possible to avoid this requirement (see alternative below).